 If you're using a low-grade film, even a simple wrap job can feel ten times harder.

-This is one of the most overlooked steps.
-Your car’s surface must be:
+This is among the least followed steps.
+Your car's surface must be:

 Ideal working temperatures are between 65–75°F (18–24°C).
 Avoid wrapping in: